 Over the last few years, concerns about a declining user base have made marketers question the state of Twitter.
 Is it still a valuable platform for your brand, or are your ad dollars better spent elsewhere?
-As social media marketers, we’re constantly trying to keep tabs on what channels are best for reaching our audiences.
+Or is Twitter dying?
+As a social media agency, we’re constantly trying to keep tabs on what channels are best for reaching our audiences.
 Twitter, though it has experienced some bumps along the way, is not going anywhere soon.
 Here’s a few reasons why we think Twitter is still a good option for social media marketers.

 Those that stay, log on

 You might have seen reports that Twitter’s monthly active users (MAU) have been in decline.
 While Twitter reported a decrease of 9% in a recent report, they attribute much of the decline to the elimination of spam and bot accounts that the platform has been trying to clean up.
 At the same time, Twitter announced they’d be switching to reporting on daily active users instead.
 That number shows a 9% increase in daily active users, suggesting that while those who log in monthly is going down, users that interact daily has gone up.
 Clearly, Twitter is doing something right if daily users are on the rise.

 Though the number is still behind that of Facebook and even Snapchat, 126 million daily active users certainly represent a large number of people for marketers to reach.

 Ad revenues on the rise

 If concerns about the platform dying were real, it’s likely that advertisers would start reducing their spend with the platform.
 That doesn’t seem to be the case, with recent reports of first quarter net income up to $191 million from $61 million in Q1 last year.
 Q4 2018 came in with a 23% increase year over year in ad revenue as well.
 With the majority of Twitter’s revenue due to ad spend, these increases are a good sign for the health of the channel.

 Innovation and improvements